How Stress and Anxiety Can Damage Your Health

 Why is everyone so stressed out all of the time?

-But really, look at our lives.
+Really, look at our lives.
 We stay busy.
 We let work overwhelm us.
 We are constantly going in a million different directions.

 But no one ever slows down, or lets stressful situations go.
 It’s so easy to succumb to the events in our lives that bear down on us, and allow our health and happiness to suffer.